chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

 2. [Understanding—by Implementing](#understandingby-implementing)

 If you get through the first section and still feel a bit confused, that’s okay—in fact, it’s almost the point.
 Take a breather, go get a drink and take a walk or something, and then come back and read the second section!

+[^grain-update]: Since I wrote this, Grain has made a change to their syntax which makes this *much* more familiar-looking to developers used to C-like languages.
+This sample would now look like this:

+    ```grain
+    enum CabbageColor { Red, Green }
+    enum Veggie {
+        Squash,
+        Cabbage(CabbageColor),
+        Broccoli
+    }

+    let redCabbage = Cabbage(Red)
+    ```

+    I have chosen to leave the text of the post as is apart from this footnote because I think it's helpful in exposing people to ML-ish syntaxes… *and* it would be an enormous amount of work to rewrite the whole thing at this stage!

 ## What the Syntax Means